-Note: This method of directly accessing the listener to discover the available Oracle database instances has been barred from Oracle Database version 12c onwards.
-To use direct inventory gathering with later versions of the database, you must use one of the other discovery methods; and in those alternative methods, the listener password is not required.
+Note: This method of remote administration of the listener to discover the available Oracle database instances has been barred from Oracle Database version 12c onwards.
+To use direct inventory gathering with later versions of the database, you must use one of the other discovery methods; and in those alternative discovery methods, the listener's administrative password is not required.
+(Of course, this is independent of the credentials for inventory gathering, described below, that are required after discovery has been completed.)